Orson Welles and the Blind Soldier

 Credits:

 This series was produced by Mycah Hazel, Nellie Gilles and Joe Richman.
 It was edited by Deborah George and Ben Shapiro, and mixed by Ben Shapiro.
 We had help from Alissa Escarce.
+Thanks to the eyewitnesses and family members who shared their stories for this series:

 We have funding from NEA, New York City Department of Cultural Affairs, NYSCA, and from listeners like you.
 Live event sponsorship from SC Humanites.